cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ### 3. Uncertainty Conflicts due to Possible Clock Skew Explained

-In CockroachDB, every transaction starts and commits at a timestamp assigned by some CockroachDB node that receives the SQL.
-When choosing this timestamp the node does not rely on any particular synchronization with any other CockroachDB node.
-This becomes the timestamp of each tuple written by the aforementioned transaction.
+In CockroachDB, every transaction starts and commits at a timestamp assigned by a CockroachDB node that a client is connected to, called a gateway node.
+When choosing this timestamp the gateway node does not rely on synchronization with any other CockroachDB node.
+The gateway node uses its current time to assign a timestamp to each tuple written by this transaction.

-CockroachDB uses multi-version concurrency control (MVCC) - it stores multiple values for each tuple ordered by timestamp.
+CockroachDB uses multi-version concurrency control (MVCC) - it stores multiple value versions for each tuple, ordered by timestamp.
 A reader generally returns the latest tuple with a timestamp earlier than the reader's timestamp and can could ignore tuples with higher timestamps.
-But this is when a clock skew needs to be considered.
+This is when a potential clock skew needs to be considered.

 If a reader's timestamp is assigned by a CockroachDB node with a clock that is behind, it might encounter tuples with higher timestamps that were, in fact, committed before the reader's transaction but their timestamps were assigned by a clock that is ahead.

-Tuples with timestamps above the reader’s but within the `max-offset` are considered to be ambiguous as to whether they're in the past or the future of the reader.
+Tuples with timestamps above the reader’s, but within the `max-offset`, are considered to be ambiguous as to whether they're in the past or the future of the reader.
 If such an uncertain tuple is encountered, the *reader transaction will generally be forced to restart* at a higher timestamp so all previously uncertain changes are definitely in the past.

 For information about handling transactions that had been forced to restart, review the [transaction retries](../system-overview/tech-overview-trsansaction-retires.md) section.